Lillies-are-Lili/DND/README.md

    - Will generate a random job in the TextView.

 2. **Click "Generate Background!"**
-   -Will generate a random background in the TextView.
+   - Will generate a random background in the TextView.

 3. **Select Race**
    - Tap the spinner to display a dropdown menu.
    - Choose which race you want for your character (e.g., Elf, Goliath, Human).

 4. **Click "Generate Character Name!"**
-   -Will generate a random first and last name in the TextView, and populate the selected race of the character.
+   - Will generate a random first and last name in the TextView, and populate the selected race of the character.

 ### Dice View ![image](https://github.com/Lillies-are-Lili/finalproject/assets/102399575/2046277e-cbef-4efa-b6ca-50d118d12e04)